Sam123ben/IDP-Integrated-Developer-Platform/README.md

   -d postgres
 ```

-Ensure that the `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB` are properly updated in the application code to match these values.
+Ensure that the database credentials match the entries in the `configs/config.yaml` file for the app to connect properly:

-If an external team is using their own PostgreSQL database, they can update the database configurations in the `configs/config.yaml` file.
-This file contains details such as the database host, port, user, and password.
-Make sure to update the following fields accordingly:

 ```yaml
 database: